 Clemson University Cooperative Extension Service offers an Advanced Reproductive Techniques Program specializing in artificial insemination (A.I.).
 Instructors include personnel from South East Select Sires Cooperative and Clemson University.
 The school consists of 16 hours of classroom lectures and 16 hours of laboratories in breeding technique, semen handling, synchronization of estrus and other aspects of artificial insemination.
 If you would like to receive information about registration and class dates, please complete our online form.

-The Clemson Bull Test (CUBT) is located at the Clemson Beef Cattle Farm on the Simpson Experiment Station near Pendleton, SC.
+The Clemson Bull Test (CUBT) is located at the Clemson Beef Cattle Farm on the Piedmont Experiment Station near Pendleton, SC.
 It is a 112-days feedlot test feeding a commodity byproduct-based bull test ration.

 The Edisto Forage Bull Test (EFBT) located at the Edisto Research & Education Center near Blackville, SC is a unique approach to central gain testing bulls.
 It is a 168-days pasture-based test with limit-feeding of a commodity byproduct-based test ration at 1% of body weight.
 EFBT was developed, built and started in 1982 with the commercial cow-calf producer in mind.
 It utilizes the Southeast’s advantage in the cattle business which is the ability to grow high quality, lush forages year-round.
 EFBT was designed to performance test bulls in an environment in which bull buyers expect their progeny to perform.